ds4ling/ds4ling.github.io/content/_index.md

 the aforementioned procedures reproducible and shareable.
 Students will develop a foundation in programming in R, as well as learning the most common tools at the disposal of todays data scientist (i.e. GitHub, Knitr, etc.).
-No prior experience with statistics or programming is necessary.
+No prior experience with statistics or programming is necessary."
-Pre-requisites: SPAN 361 or 363"
 markup: "mmark"
 ---